The Life of David Gale: Reception

 On Rotten Tomatoes The Life of David Gale holds an approval rating of 19% based on 157 reviews, with an average rating of 4.4/10.
 The critics consensus reads, "Instead of offering a convincing argument against the death penalty, this implausible, convoluted thriller pounds the viewer over the head with its message."
 At Metacritic the film has a weighted average score of 31 out of 100, based on 36 critics, indicating "generally unfavorable reviews".
-Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale.
+Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ (maximum) to F (minimum) scale.

 Chicago Sun-Times critic Roger Ebert gave the film a rare zero stars and stated in his review "I am sure the filmmakers believe their film is against the death penalty.
 I believe it supports it and hopes to discredit the opponents of the penalty as unprincipled fraudsters.… Spacey and Parker are honorable men.
 Why did they go to Texas and make this silly movie?
 The last shot made me want to throw something at the screen - maybe Spacey and Parker."
 Ebert's At the Movies co-host Richard Roeper positively reviewed the film calling it "A dazzling mess."